denten-books/plain-text/1-chapter.md

 > [@bumstead_telegraphy_1916, 12-13].

-What begins as a description of a mechanism for information transmittal, ends with a claim about hermeneutics.
+What begins as a description of a mechanism for information transmittal, ends with a claim about hermeneutics of control.
 Starting with clause 14, the brothers begin to describe "a telegraph system" that capable of "transmitting impulses" at varying time intervals.
-In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing*, interpreting*, and recording."
+In the language of the patent, the length of the time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
 The printing mechanism is further "arranged to to print the interpretation of the signals which is made by the interpreting relays" [@bumstead_telegraphy_1916, 6].

-For the automated telegraph control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
-Like the multitude of patents for similar mechanisms, the Bumstead brothers describe a tape-driven telegraph machine,

-at
+The interpreting relays transform time intervals into a "typographical form" representing "a letter, a figure, or other characters," "in accordance with a code" [@bumstead_telegraphy_1916, 13].
+Initially, the telegraph prints to "transmit intelligence."
+But the authors also understand that the varying time intervals could also signify other information, meant to actuate a variety of devices.
+By the middle of they patent they describe their telegraph as a general "controlling medium," which can power everything from typesetting machines to more general "sunflower switches."
+"Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," the authors conclude [@bumstead_telegraphy_1916, 12].
+For the automated telegraph control code and the message are one.
+The mechanism interprets some signal as figure and character and other signals as control code affecting the internal mechanical configuration of the device.
+The first type of code holds "significance" for humans and the second for the mechanism itself.
+It is "transmitting intelligence" in a sense of externalizing machine states and "interpreting" in the sense of mechanical reconfiguration of internal parts.

-any given time is also, in part, a message meant for the human recipient.
-The printing telegraph of Brothers Bumstead, along with their subsequents and antecedents, contain all the necessary parts for a Turing machine: discrete symbolic language, removable storage medium, and a device that can alter its internal state based on the reading and writing passing symbols.
+Along with dozens of similar inventions patented around the turn of the twentieth century, Bumstead brothers describe a mechanism that function as a Turing machine with little modification.
+The automated telegraph, driven by ticker tape, and connected to a printer contain all the necessary requirements set out by Turing: a discrete symbolic language, the removable storage medium, and a device that can alter its internal states based on the reading and writing of scanned symbols.
+Like the Turing machine, the Bumstead telegraph is capable of recursion.
+Ultimately, it can produce and interpret its own control codes.

-By 1905, Murray (of the Murray telegraph and alphabet) can write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
-He goes on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].
+By 1905, Donald Murray, the inventor of the popular Murray telegraph, could write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He went on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms" [@murray_setting_1905, 556].

-If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
-Many, many third parties were involved in that act of communication.
-And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
-Close reading limited to the parsing of content and representation risks missing the machinations of naked circuit control.
-It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
-For now I ask only, Who controls the machine?
-But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 [^ln1-pop]: See for example  @drucker_digital_2001; @golumbia_cultural_2009;
 @marche_literature_2012.